discos/simulators/doc/developers.rst

 Custom commands
 ---------------
-Custom commands are useful in several use cases.
+Custom commands are useful for several use cases.
 For instance, let's suppose we want the simulator to reproduce some error conditions by changing the ``System`` state.
 We just need to define a method that starts with double underscore.
 I.e::